Skills

 • Data analysis (Excel, Power Query, Google Sheets, R, Python, Stata)

-• Data visualization (Tableau, Datawrapper, Flourish, HTML/CSS)
+• Data visualization (Tableau, Datawrapper, Flourish, Power BI, HTML/CSS)

-• Programming (Python, R, SQL)
+• Programming (Python, R, SQL, SAS)

 • Copyediting